D0ctorLeon/mythsandlegends-datapack/README.md

 We encourage contributions to the MythsAndLegends-Datapack!
 You can contribute in several ways:

 - **Fork the repository**: Create your own fork of this repository to modify and enhance the Datapack.
 - **Create merge requests**: Submit your changes via merge requests for review and potential inclusion in the official Datapack.
+Please update the `SpawnListMythsAndLegends.xlsx` file if you want to merge something or if something is wrong.
 - **Open issues**: Report bugs, suggest improvements, or share other feedback by opening an issue.

 ## Usage Guidelines